ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Subject identifiers are hints to the AS in determining the RO and MUST NOT be taken as authoritative statements that a particular RO is present at the client instance and acting as the end user.

-Assertions SHOULD be validated by the AS.
+Assertions presented by the client instance SHOULD be validated by the AS.
+While the details of such validation are outside the scope of this specification, common validation steps include verifying the signature of the assertion against a trusted signing key, verifying the audience and issuer of the assertion map to expected values, and verifying the time window for the assertion itself.
+However, note that in many use cases, some of these common steps are relaxed.
+For example, an AS acting as an IdP could expect that assertions being presented using this mechanism were issued by the AS to the client software.
+The AS would verify that the AS is the issuer of the assertion, not the audience, and that the client instance is instead the audience of the assertion.
+Similarly, an AS might accept a recently-expired assertion in order to help bootstrap a new session with a specific end user.

 If the identified end user does not match the RO present at the AS during an interaction step, and the AS is not explicitly allowing a cross-user